 The Geological Society of America (GSA) recognizes that basic knowledge of Earth science is essential to meeting the environmental challenges and natural resource limitations of the twenty-first century.
-It is critical that Earth-science education begin at the kindergarten level and include advanced offerings at the secondary school level, and that highly qualified Earth-science teachers provide the instruction.
-GSA recommends that the study of Earth science be an integral component of science education in public and private schools at all levels, from kindergarten through twelfth grade.
+It is critical that earth-science education begin at the kindergarten level and include advanced offerings at the secondary school level, and that highly qualified earth-science teachers provide the instruction.
+GSA recommends that the study of earth science be an integral component of science education in public and private schools at all levels, from kindergarten through twelfth grade.

-This position statement (1) summarizes the consensus views of GSA on the importance of teaching of Earth science at the K–12 levels; (2) advocates for training at the college level that will produce highly qualified Earth-science teachers; and (3) provides specific recommendations and opportunities for advocacy and action by GSA members.
+This position statement (1) summarizes the consensus views of GSA on the importance of teaching of earth science at the K–12 levels; (2) advocates for training at the college level that will produce highly qualified earth-science teachers; and (3) provides specific recommendations and opportunities for advocacy and action by GSA members.

 GSA encourages and supports the following:

-- Teaching Earth science at all levels of K–12 school systems;
+- Teaching earth science at all levels of K–12 school systems;

-- Teaching Earth science at the same academic level as physics, chemistry, and biology;
+- Teaching earth science at the same academic level as physics, chemistry, and biology;

-- Teaching Earth science as part of a common core as developed by the National Academies;
+- Teaching earth science as part of a common core as developed by the National Academies;

-- Increased research on Earth-science education;
+- Increased research on all aspects of earth-science education;

-- Innovative teaching by highly qualified teachers of relevant, modern Earth-science models, concepts, and theories that contribute to informed public decision making.
+- Innovative teaching by highly qualified teachers of relevant, modern earth-science models, concepts, and theories that contribute to informed public decision making.

 Opportunities for All to Broaden the Teaching of Earth Science in Schools

 - Develop a Research Experience for Teachers program in your field or laboratory research;

 - Provide talks to audiences of all ages in a variety of venues such as schools, museums, libraries, scouting events, and other appropriate events;

 - Provide support for student science competitions, such as Science Olympiad, science fairs, or knowledge bowls;